r-lib/cli/README.md

 from semantic elements: headers, lists, alerts, paragraphs, etc.
 Supports theming via a CSS-like language.
 It also contains a number of lower level CLI elements: rules, boxes, trees, and Unicode symbols with ASCII alternatives.
-It integrates with the crayon package to support ANSI terminal colors.
+It supports ANSI markup for terminal colors and font styles.

 ------------------------------------------------------------------------